telosnetwork/telos-docs/docs/nodes/local_developer_network.md

 # Start here

 ## 1. Edit Config Files
-In the node_config file set LOCALIZE_LOG=true and set the nodeos and cleos binaries to be the name of the binary without a specific path:
+In the node_config file set LOCALIZE_LOG=true and set the nodeos and cleos binaries as the name of the binary without a specific path:

 ```
 BUILD_ROOT="/path/to/binaries/2.0.4"